Most Effective Products

 Where to Inspect

-Chicory is often found in pastures, fields, and along fence rows, roadsides, roadside ditches, edges of construction sites, lawns, and other areas where the soil has been distrubed or the grass is thin.
+Chicory is often found in pastures, fields, fence rows, roadsides, roadside ditches, construction site edges, lawns, and other areas where the soil has been disturbed or the grass is thin.

 What to Look For

-From June until the first frost of the year, chicory will be actively growing.
-They wil appear as tall plants with bluish to purplish flowers, rough hairs on the stems and leaves, and have milky white sap around the hollow stems and in the leaves when cut.
+From June until the year's first frost, chicory will be actively growing.
+They will appear as tall plants with bluish to purplish flowers, rough hairs on the stems and leaves, and milky white sap around the hollow stems and in the leaves when cut.

 Be on the lookout for rosettes or mature plants.
 Flowers make the plant easier to identify but also look for the leaves to find younger plants.
-It’s important to control chicory before the plants produce seeds, as each plant is known to produce around 3000 seeds each.
+It’s important to control chicory before the plants produce seeds, as each plant is known to produce around 3000 seeds.

 Treatment